Hi!

-My son is developmentally delayed, and has autism.
-My head knows it, but my heart still struggles with it.
+son is developmentally delayed, and has autism.
+My head knows it, but my heart

+dry his hair with a towel without throwing a fit.
 I knew something wasn’t right and I was hoping things would just click for him again.
 I had a sweet family member come to me with concerns about Jax.
 She told me about her friend’s child with autism and some of the similarities, but that wasn’t my Jax.
 He only has speech and behavior problems, there’s no way he has autism.
 He interacted with his siblings, he could say some words, surely it wasn’t autism.

 Jax’s friends were now talking in sentences, while my son was saying the bare minimum, and this was hard, because my son was regressing.
 I started to become “too busy” for play dates, or say, “I have a headache.”
 I used any excuse, because some days it was honestly just too heart-wrenching to watch him with kids above his level.